archiver-otc-eu/bagit-uploader/README.md

 Such files will be visible in the space but not accessible.
 * `-dv`, `--disable-cert-verification` - Flag which disables verification of SSL certificate.
 * `-lf`, `--logging-frequency` - Frequency of logging.
 Log will occur after registering every logging_freq number of files.
-* `-dpid`, `--destination-provider-id` - Id of a Oneprovider to which files will be replicated after registration.
+* `-dhost`, `--destination-host` - Host of a Oneprovider to which files will be replicated after registration.
 If not passed, replication won't be performed.

 ## Usage